How To Visit The Buzludzha Monument

-If you want to visit Buzludzha for yourself, there are multiple ways to get there.
-As public transport doesn’t reach the monument, you might find that hiring your own car is the easiest approach—but there are also a number of tour operators in Bulgaria who offer informative, high quality trips to the Buzludzha Monument.
+If you want to visit Buzludzha for yourself, there are multiple ways to get here.
+As public transport doesn’t reach the monument, you might find that hiring your own car is the easiest approach—but there are also a number of tour operators in Bulgaria who offer trips to the Buzludzha monument.

 This page is offered as a guide to help you plan your own visit to Buzludzha.

 Please note: It is currently not possible for visitors to go inside the Buzludzha monument and none of the tour providers below will be able to guarantee interior access.

 FROM VELIKO TÂRNOVO

 Drive To Buzludzha

 The monument is clearly marked on Google Maps, and can be reached from Sofia in roughly 3-4 hours, depending on road and weather conditions.

 There are north and south approaches to the mountain peak.
 The north road can be accessed from the Shipka Pass, just near the Monument to Freedom, while the south road begins near the village of Kran, on the road between Kazanlâk and Shipka town, and is marked with a monument to Dimitâr Blagoev.
 Do not attempt the north road in winter, as it is often buried in deep snow.
 However, the south road is usually kept open all year round.

 Getting to Buzludzha with public transport is possible, but not ideal.
 The first step is to reach one of the larger nearby cities—Veliko Târnovo, Gabrovo or Stara Zagora.

 The trains are slow, but often offer beautiful views.
 Tickets and timetables are available through the official Bulgarian National Rail website (БДЖ) where tickets need to be purchased a day in advance.
 Alternatively, you can check the timetables online and then buy your tickets in the station.
 Aside from national holidays, trains don’t usually sell out.